folio-org/okapi/doc/guide.md

    routed, which tenants we know about, and which modules are enabled for which tenants.

- * The `/_/deployment` endpoint is responsible for deploying modules.
-   In a clustered environment there should be one instance of the deployment service running on each node.
-It will be responsible for starting processes on that node, and allocating network addresses for the various service modules.

  * The `/_/discovery` endpoint manages the mapping from service IDs to network addresses on the cluster.
 Information is posted to it, and the proxy service will query it to find where the needed modules are actually available.
 It also